jnh277/data_to_mpc/README.md

 Following only these instructions will get you there but keep your phone handy to read this page.

-The steps to this are:
-* Install prequisites
-* Install CUDA toolkit via runfile
-* Install cuDNN library via .tar
-* Install Jax

 ## Install prerequisites
 Remove the Nvidia proprietary driver iit is already installed.
 Install Python < 3.9.0 by any means.
 Check that `gcc` is installed with `gcc --version`.
 If not, probably just install all of `build-essentials` by way of `sudo apt-get install build-essentials`.
 Also, to make sure the kernel headers are there, there is no harm in running `sudo apt-get install linux-headers-$(uname -r)`.
 Done.